 The founder and President of Vardags, Ayesha specialises in high-net-worth divorce, often with an international or celebrity element.
-Ayesha, described as “The Diva of Divorce” (coined by Easy Living Magazine), has a reputation for hard-hitting litigation, commercial savvy, fearlessness and strategic intellectual vision.
+Ayesha, described as “The Diva of Divorce” (TIME Magazine), has a reputation for hard-hitting litigation, commercial savvy, fearlessness, and strategic intellectual vision.
 This, coupled with a no-nonsense style, and a passion for her cases informed by her own experience of divorce, has won her an ultra-high-net-worth, high-profile client base second to none, made up of clients who expect the very best.

 Ayesha read Law at Queens’ College, Cambridge, and subsequently secured a Duke of Edinburgh award for membership of the Inner Temple.
 She was a Cambridge Wiener Anspach scholar for a Masters in European Law at the Université Libre Brussels.